-6. START NUMBER
+6. START NUMBER / LEADER SHIRTS

 You will receive your start number, which is unique to you and cannot be transferred to other people, at the registration desk.
-Please bring along a signed copy of our declaration of liability (can be downloaded when registering to take part).
+Please bring along a signed copy of our declaration of liability (can be downloaded when registering to take part) and your ID Card.
 Your race number must be worn visibly at all times during the race and must not be taken off.